AIDS HEALTHCARE FOUNDATION : CUTTING-EDGE MEDICINE AND ADVOCACY REGARDLESS OF ABILITY TO PAY

 AHF funds its mission to rid the world of AIDS through a network of pharmacies, thrift stores, healthcare contracts and other strategic partnerships.
 Generating new, innovative ways of treatment, prevention and advocacy has been the hallmark of our success.

-Since 1987, AHF has cared for thousands of people living with HIV and AIDS worldwide.
+Since 1987, AHF has cared for million of people living with HIV and AIDS worldwide.
 As we create and implement new programs in communities across the U.S. and abroad, we expand delivery of healthcare and influence over policy with the aim of saving more lives.

 AHF in Cambodia: